Gaareth/WikiStats/README.md

 - wiki-stats-rs: Rust services for processing wikipedia dumps and a blazingly fast webserver calculating shortest paths
 - igraph: Graph experiements

+## Todo
+- Properly handle wikiprefixes: currently alot of stuff depends on wikiprefixes being two chars, and ending with "wiki".
+Also their url might be different
+- More tests, especially benchmarking
+- Download command
+- Code refactor

 ## Disclaimer

 The dumps may not always fully reflect the current links online, especially for websites that are frequently updated.